NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 product=cpts-ui env=internal-dev PULL_REQUEST_ID=pr-300 tags=cpt-ui HEADLESS=true make run-tests
 ```

 Note that CPT-UI supports localhost testing.
-To do this, use the `env=localhost` variable.
+To do this, use the `env=localhost` variable - but ensure you have *not* set the `PULL_REQUEST_ID` variable, as it is not needed and will break the tests.
 Make sure your localhost server is running!

 ### Method 4 (Not Recommended):
 Run the tests by running `behave` in a command prompt or terminal window.